MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/migration/remove-the-sql-server-database-for-a-front-end-pool.md

 ms.topic: get-started-article
 ms.prod: skype-for-business-itpro
 localization_priority: Normal
-ms.assetid: 6bb932df-3ed7-49b6-ae17-61e4c6a5fe82
-description: "After you remove a Microsoft Lync Server 2010 Front End pool or reconfigure the pool to use a different database, you can remove the SQL Server databases that hosted the pool data.
+description: "After you remove a Front End pool or reconfigure the pool to use a different database, you can remove the SQL Server databases that hosted the pool data.
 Use the following procedures to remove the definitions from Topology Builder, and then remove the database and log files from the database server."
 ---

 # Remove the SQL Server database for a Front End pool

-[]
-After you remove a Microsoft Lync Server 2010 Front End pool or reconfigure the pool to use a different database, you can remove the SQL Server databases that hosted the pool data.
+After you remove a Front End pool or reconfigure the pool to use a different database, you can remove the SQL Server databases that hosted the pool data.
 Use the following procedures to remove the definitions from Topology Builder, and then remove the database and log files from the database server.

 ### To remove the SQL Server database using Topology Builder

-1. From the Lync Server 2013 Front End Server, open Topology Builder and download the existing topology.
+1. From the Skype for Business Server 2019 Front End Server, open Topology Builder and download the existing topology.

 2. In Topology Builder, navigate to **Shared Components** and then **SQL Server Stores**, right-click the SQL Server instance associated with the removed or reconfigured Front End pool, and then click **Delete**.